|Scientific Name||Cyperus rotundus L.|

 A weed in more than 52 crops, including vegetables and ornamentals.

 Purple nutsedge greatly impacts agriculture and has an unfavorable effect on natural ecosystems by displacing native plants or by changing the availability of food or shelter for native animals.
 Although relatively small in stature, purple nutsedge provides formidable resource competition for much larger crop plants and ornamentals.
-This rapid growing plant can quickly form dense colonies due to its ability to produce an extensive system of rhizomes and tubers: The typical life cycle of C. rotundus starts with growth of the apical bud of a tuber.
+This rapidly growing plant can quickly form dense colonies due to its ability to produce an extensive system of rhizomes and tubers: The typical life cycle of C. rotundus starts with growth of the apical bud of a tuber.
 As the tuber shoot extends, it swells to form a basal bulb, usually near the soil surface, from which an aerial shoot and roots are produced.
 Up to 3 or 4 rhizomes develop from each basal bulb, extending 5-30 cm (1.97 - 11.81 inch) before turning upward to form a further basal bulb, and in more mature plants, these rhizomes may form dormant tubers, without any aerial shoot.
 Chains of rhizomes and tubers become an extensive underground network.
 Tuber dormancy may last for at least 7 years, cultivation stimulates the growth of C. rotundus.
 As many as 600 plants have been produced in a single year from a single tuber.

 The abundantly produced tubers present an efficient means of dispersal and reproduction.
 These features together with the ineffectiveness of herbicides make this weed nearly indestructible.